davidwkaiser/walkoff/README.md

 Twitter login credentials need to be manually entered into Heroku via the Rails console.

 Research confirmed that on Heroku's free hosting plan this app will spin down after a period of inactivity.
 We have since upgraded the hosting for this project so that it will run constantly.
-It appears that all of the processes are working, but there are one or two that need to be confirmed in the next few days.
+It appears that all of the processes are working, including the cron to populate the games daily.